Free Google Ads Performance Grader

 Including active verbs in your ads is a great way to make them more interesting, compelling and entice the user to click on them.
 If using an active verb in your ads’ headlines is not possible (or forces you to sacrifice a high commercial intent keyword), you should definitely use one in your call to action.

 Many advertisers assume that writing compelling PPC ads is easy.
-However, Google imposes pretty challenging restrictions on the number of characters you can use in your copy, necessitating a little creativity when writing PPC ads.
+However, Google imposes pretty challenging restrictions on the number of characters you can use in your copy, necessitating a little creativity when writing PPC ad copy.

-For reference, here are the AdWords character limits:
+For reference, here are the Google Ads character limits: